Direct Licensing: Explained

 For everyone: Less risk and more time to create.

-With Epidemic Sound, you can publish your soundtracked content anywhere online without stressing about copyright or royalties.
+With Epidemic Sound, you can publish your soundtracked content anywhere online, royalty-free and worry-free.